LiangZhao13/Data-Science-for-Maritime-Transportation/README.md

 ### Chapter 12: Vessel Estimated Time of Arrival Prediction Using Machine Learning

 Chapter 12 presents a machine-learning example for vessel estimated time of arrival prediction.
 The example covers feature preparation, model training, prediction, and evaluation for ETA-related maritime decision-support applications.

+## License

+This repository is released for academic, teaching, and research use.
+Unless otherwise stated, the source code is provided under the MIT License.

+Copyright (c) 2026 Liang Zhao

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the condition that the copyright notice and this permission notice shall be included in all copies or substantial portions of the software.

+The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the author or copyright holder be liable for any claim, damages, or other liability arising from the use of the software.